 Articles > EU State of the Union address reading easeby Alexis Ulrich

 Like any political discourse, it must remain understandable.
-This text readability, which evolves with the style of each president, can be compared from one year to another.
+This text readability, which evolves with the style of each president, can be compared from one year to the other, the most recent being Ursula von der Leyen’s on September, 13 2023.

 In this interactive infographics, I have used the Flesch Kincaid reading ease index: the higher this index, the easier the readability.
 The circles size depends on the number of words in that year speech.